jhuckaby/mendo.org/docs/welcome.md

 Mendo.org is a donation to the community, and is not for profit.
 The software is also [open source](https://github.com/jhuckaby/mendo.org).

-### How much does it cost to run this site?

-It costs about $35 per month to run the service.

 ### Who made this thing?

 I did.
-I'm [Joseph Huckaby](https://twitter.com/jhuckaby), and I live in the village of Mendocino.
+I'm Joseph Huckaby, and I live in the village of Mendocino.

 ### I need some help!